 • A college scholarship equivalent to an associate’s degree (up to 60 credits) at Lansing Community College or $5,000 at Michigan State University

 • Student must reside within the boundaries of the LSD

-• Student must attend four consecutive years and graduate from a public or non-public school located within LSD or attend for eight or more consecutive years and obtain a GED before age 20
+• Student must attend for four or more consecutive years and graduate from a public or non-public school located within LSD or attend for eight or more consecutive years and obtain a GED before age 20

 • Households must meet federal eligibility requirements to apply for federal student aid and complete FAFSA each year